Balasubramanian-pg/Prompt-Library/Manufacturing & Supply Chain/Writing SOPs for plant operations, quality checks, or maintenance.md

-Of course.
-Here is the professionally structured prompt for writing Standard Operating Procedures (SOPs) for plant operations, quality checks, or maintenance, with the introductory guide customized as you requested.

-### Writing SOPs for plant operations, quality checks, or maintenance
+## Writing SOPs for plant operations, quality checks, or maintenance

 To create a formal, safe, and unambiguous Standard Operating Procedure (SOP) that ensures consistency and quality, the AI will guide you through a structured process.
 Please be prepared to provide the following critical details when prompted: